Henrik Larsson: Return to Helsingborgs IF

 On 16 June 2019, Helsingborg announced that Larsson had returned to the club as their new manager.

 On 23 August 2019, Helsingborg announced that Larsson had decided to quit as head coach after being verbally assaulted on social media following the club's loss to third tier club Oskarshamns AIK in the qualification to Svenska Cupen group stage.

 In September 2019 he began talks with English club Southend United about becoming their manager, but these collapsed when proposed assistant Tommy Johnson accepted another offer.

 Barcelona

 On 21 August 2020, FC Barcelona announced that Larsson and Alfred Schreuder had joined new head coach Ronald Koeman‘s coaching staff until 30 June 2022.
 On 27 October 2021, the club confirmed Koeman had been relieved of his duties, which resulted in the departure of Larsson from FC Barcelona's coaching staff.

 Floorball career

 Larsson also played floorball at a competitive level in 1989.
 On 23 November 2008, he resumed his floorball career when he played his first Swedish Super League game for Helsingborg.
 In his second game for the club, he made two assists, and was voted man of the match.

 Style of play

-Larsson stood out for his discipline, professionalism and work-rate throughout his career.